 Haiti earthquake response: thank you

-This is a significant amount in three years, but with all of the continuing challenges in Haiti – like the cholera outbreak and destructive hurricanes and limited government capacity to handle these challenges - a stronger and more efficient commitment is needed.
+This is a significant amount, but with all of the continuing challenges in Haiti – like the cholera outbreak and destructive hurricanes and limited government capacity to handle these challenges – there is still a financial need.

-Oxfam has been working in Haiti since 1978.
+We have been working in Haiti since 1978.
 At peak we had nearly 1000 staff in Haiti, 90 percent of them Haitian.
-In January 2013, we have about 330 staff, with the same percentage of Haitian.
+This was down to about 330 staff by January 2013, with the same percentage of Haitian.

 We have worked with over 100 community organizations in the implementation of our programs.